ustclug/documentations/docs/infrastructure/sshca.md

 It authorizes the certificate owner to login to any server with `yifan`, `root` or `liims` username.

+!!! tip

-_tip: "liims" principal is used to login to library inquiring machine._
+    `liims` principal is used to login to library inquiring machine.